ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 If a simulant has had multiple jobs within the prior year, please reselect or regenerate a SSN for each job.
-This can overlap with the prior selection (for example, if there is only one person in the house to select an SSN from) but should be randomly rechoosen each time.
+This can overlap with the prior selection (for example, if there is only one person in the house to select an SSN from) but should be randomly rechosen each time.

 While this likely adds more variation than should be expected to the